jtmclemo/Mobi/README.md

 If you use Möbi in research or downstream analyses, please cite it as software:

 McLemore J. *Möbi: a Topological data analysis assisted optimization framework for designing broad-spectrum multivalent neopeptide pools* [software].
 Version 1.0.0; 2026.
 Available from: GitHub repository.

-##

-Please contact me if you have any questions or concerns at jcb.mclemore@gmail.com.
-Thank you.